graycoreio/daffodil/libs/design/src/molecules/article/README.md

 Article provides styles to common element selectors to create an article in a content page.

 ## Overview
-The article component can be used on any content pages that displays large blocks of text-driven information.
+Article can be used on any content page that displays large blocks of text-driven information.
 It's meant to be used as a standalone element and should not be nested inside any other components that may change the background color from the anticipated one.
-In the event that you must nest the article inside another component, please ensure that you set the article's background color to the default body color.
+In the event that you must nest an article inside another component, please ensure that you set the article's background color to the default body color.

 ## Headings
 <design-land-example-viewer-container example="article-headings"></design-land-example-viewer-container>

 ## Article Lead
-Lead is used for the opening paragraph of an article.
-It should be used to provide a summary or leading information for an article.
+Lead is used as the opening paragraph to provide a summary or leading information for an article.
 Lead is a custom directive of article and is not a native element selector.
-To use it, add `daffArticleLead` to a paragraph (`<p>`)
+To use it, add `daffArticleLead` to a paragraph (`<p>`).

 <design-land-example-viewer-container example="article-lead"></design-land-example-viewer-container>

 ## Article Meta
 Meta is used if there is metadata information about your article (i.e. author name, date, etc).
 Meta is a custom directive of article and is not a native element selector.
-To use it, add `daffArticleMeta to a paragraph (`<p>`)
+To use it, add `daffArticleMeta` to a paragraph (`<p>`).

 <design-land-example-viewer-container example="article-meta"></design-land-example-viewer-container>